MCDMSociety/MOrepo/ReadMe.md

 Current maintainers of sub-repositories are Sune Lauth Gadegaard <sgadegaard@econ.au.dk> and Lars Relund <junk@relund.dk>.

 Current contributors to the repository are S.L.
 Gadegaard, A. Klose, L.R.
 Nielsen, C.R.
 Pedersen, K.A.
 Andersen, D. Tuyttens, J. Teghem, Ph.
 Fortemps and K. Van Nieuwenhuyze.
-An overview over all contributions can be seen at [`repoOverview.md`](repoOverview.md)
+An overview over all contributions can be seen at [`repoOverview.md`](repoOverview.md).

 Usage
 -----

 Instances can be downloaded in different ways depending on usage:

--   If you want the whole repository, download it as a zip file on GitHub.
+-   If you want a whole sub-repository, download it as a zip file on GitHub.
 -   Browse to a single instance and download it using the raw format at GitHub.
 -   Use the R package `MOrepoTools` to download instances.